 Welcome to Hunters Estate Agents and Letting Agents Catford

-Richard’s ethos matches that of Hunters, where giving time to people is very important: “I want to treat our customers, the same way I want to be treated.
-I want to do for them what I would want done for myself.
-I do business with people I trust, and our customers, whether selling, buying, letting or renting, need to know that they are dealing with a business they can trust”.
+Richard’s ethos matches that of Hunters, where giving time to people is very important: “I want to treat our customers, the same way I want to be treated myself.
+I do business with people I trust, and our customers, whether selling, buying, letting or renting, can know that they are dealing with a business they can trust”.

 In addition, two things stand out with us.
 Finding a buyer for a home is just half the process.
 Making sure the buyer is in a strong position to complete on the sale is vital.
 Years of arranging mortgages gives us great insight to understand the buyer’s position in a way most estate agents do not fully appreciate.

-We have been pleased to sponsor local community events in the last few years including Catford Arts Trail; Rushey Green Festival; Blythe Hill Fields Festival; Felday Road Street Party; Torridon Junior School Summer Fair; Torridon Infants School Welcome Fair; Holbeach Primary School Summer Fair; Athelney Primary School Christmas Fair and Goldsmiths Community Centre Christmas Fair.
+We have been pleased to sponsor local community events over the years including Rushey Green Festival; Blythe Hill Fields Festival; Felday Road Street Party; Torridon Primary School Summer Fair; Holbeach Primary School Summer Fair; Sandhurst Primary School Summer Fair and the Goldsmiths Community Centre Christmas Fair.